INGESTRE & TIXALL

 1. INGESTRE WITH TIXALL PARISH COUNCIL CODE OF CONDUCT

-This revised code was formally adopted at the May 2007 Annual Meeting and is available for inspection by the public in the Summer House at 2, The Hanyards, and on the Parish Council webpage at www.tixall-ingestre-andrews.me.uk
+A revised code in accordance with new legislation was formally adopted at the September 2013 Council Meeting, and is available for inspection by the public in the Summer House at 2, The Hanyards, and on the website at www.tixall-ingestre-andrews.me.uk

-A.R.Welch, The Borough Council Monitoring Officer, maintains a register of Parish Councillor's financial and other interests which is open for public inspection, they must also inform him of any changes in their interests within 28 days of the change.
+The Borough Council Monitoring Officer, maintains a register of Parish Councillors’ financial and other interests which is open for public inspection; they must also inform him of any changes in their interests within 28 days of the change.
 The Parish Clerk maintains a duplicate register.
+It is the duty of the councillors not the clerk to inform the Borough Council Monitoring Officer of their interests.

-Parish Councillors must also register with the Monitoring Officer any gifts or hospitality they may receive, in their capacity as a councillor, within 28 days, on the form provided for that purpose which the Clerk has.
-Mr Sindrey has completed his registration and teh Register of Members interests has been updated, Appendix 12.01.2011/1
+Parish Councillors must also register with the Monitoring Officer any gifts or hospitality they may receive, in their capacity as a councillor, within 28 days.

 DECLARATION OF INTERESTS - This item reinforces the above Code of Conduct

 *If any member of the Council or their spouse has a pecuniary interest in any subject under discussion by the Council the member must declare it and refrain from speaking or voting on the subject.
-A Pecuniary interest exists where the outcome of the discussion may affect for good or ill the financial situation of the person having the interest.
-The Borough Council can lift the prohibition where the number of Councillors affected impedes business.* eg. when Ingestre Road was being made up
+A Pecuniary interest exists where the outcome of the discussion may affect for good or ill the financial situation of the person having the interest..*

 2. MEETINGS